 A small step

-Of course, no climate compensation program is a long term solution for one of the greatest challenges facing humanity but it’s a step in the right direction until we have technologies for a sustainable internet.
-We think that compensating for the emission 1) forces us to acknowledge that the problem exist 2) put on price and cost on the problem which creates an incentive to solve it.
+Of course, no climate compensation program is a long term solution for one of, if not the greatest challenges facing humanity but it’s a step in the right direction until we have technologies for a sustainable internet.
+However we think that compensating for the emission 1) forces us to acknowledge that the problem exist 2) put on price and cost on the problem which creates an incentive to solve it.

 Here is what CO2 Neutral Website write about the program: